Looking Better! Further Progress on Fiddles, as of 8/24/21

 Then I Had a Small Mishap:

-I had worked for 12 hours, Monday the 16th, and afterward, I was getting pretty tired.
-My hands were tired, brain was tired, too, I suppose…anyway:
+I had worked for 12 hours, Monday the 16th, and afterward, I felt pretty tired.
+Consequently, I had tired hands: Probably I had a tired brain, too, I suppose… anyway:

-I had begun carving the second scroll, completed the saw-carving part, and was removing waste wood with a small gouge, when, I slipped, annnnd, just happened to have my left hand in the path of the misdirected gouge. (sigh…)
+I had begun carving the second scroll.
+I completed the saw-carving part, and I was removing waste wood, with a small gouge, when, I slipped. annnnd, just happened to have my left hand in the path of the misdirected gouge. (sigh…)

 Entry wound!